Here, we’ll take a look at the key points to consider when drafting a fitness program for clients.

 That’s why it’s important that you re-test your clients often, especially in terms of their fitness and ability to see where they are in their progression.

-It also means that as they do get fitter, you will need to adjust their exercise program to cope with that.
+It also means that you must adjust their exercise program to cope as they get fitter.

 Keep it fun

-While you might have come up with what you would consider to an incredible exercise program that’s going to produce results, it still needs to have a fun factor.
+While you might have come up with what you would consider an incredible exercise program that will produce results, it still needs to have a fun factor.

-People are going to hang around for long if all you do is put them through hell each session.
+People will hang around for a long if all you do is put them through hell each session.

 It’s one thing having someone train with intensity but you don’t want to have them hate it in the long run.

-That’s why keeping exercise fun, making a client enjoy themselves over and above the obvious endorphin boost from working out is key.
+That’s why keeping exercise fun is key, making clients enjoy themselves over and above the obvious endorphin boost from working out.